capcom6/android-sms-gateway/README.md

 *Note*: Webhooks are transmitted directly from the device; therefore, the device must have an outgoing internet connection.
 As the requests originate from the device, incoming messages remain inaccessible to us.

-*Known MMS limitation*: local API and storage pipelines are implemented for outbound MMS requests, but carrier-level MMS transmission still depends on full Android transport support on the device/network combination.
+*Known MMS limitation*: MMS transmission depends on carrier APN/mobile-data configuration and OEM telephony behavior; when delivery fails, API/message states report platform MMS error codes (e.g. invalid APN, network, HTTP, or retry-required).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>